EdygerM/MobileRobot/README.md

 # MobileRobot
-Arduino code for a differential wheeled robot compatible with ROS
+Collection of libraries to control a differential mobile robot